 Recorded August 15th, 2024

-Join us for a comprehensive webinar on assuring compliance for behavioral health services.
-We will explore essential documentation requirements and coding standards, understand common denial reasons, and learn proactive steps to mitigate risk effectively.
-Elevate your practice’s compliance standards and ensure proper documentation and coding for revenue integrity
+This webinar reviews essential documentation requirements and coding standards, describes common denial reasons, and provides proactive steps to mitigate risk effectively.
+Elevate your practice’s compliance standards and ensure proper documentation and coding for revenue integrity.

 Coding for Observation Services